CrossTheRoadElec/Phoenix5-Documentation/README.md

 Firmware files are named Product-Application-Version-Suffix.crf.

-At the time of writing the latest firmware files are...
-- Pigeon-Application-0.41-FixedParamResp.crf
-- CANifier-Application-0.40-FirmVers.crf
-- TalonSrx-Application-3.1.crf
-- VictorSpx-Application-3.1.crf
+CRF Version information can be found [here](https://github.com/CrossTheRoadElec/Phoenix-Documentation#crf-firmware-versions).

 NOTE: Firmware versions are read as MAJOR-DOT-MINOR.
 E.g. 1.23 => One-dot-twenty-three
 E.g. 1.4 => One-dot-four
-Therefore 1.23 is *newer* than 1.4.
+Therefore 1.23 is **newer** than 1.4.

 ### Pick the device names
 Each device can be named uniquely to identify it's purpose or unique characteristics.
 Feel free to change the contents of the name of a selected CAN device, and press Save.
 If you clear the Name text entry and press save, the name will default to "Device (Device Number)"

 ### Self-Test the hardware
 Press the self-test button to acquire a snapshot of the device's signals.
 This can be used to determine various configuration information, sensor health, and reliability of the device.